neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 The following properties are passed over to :ref:`Neos_Neos__BreadcrumbMenuItems` internally:

+:node: (Node) The current node to render the menu for.
+Defaults to ``documentNode`` from the fusion context
 :maximumLevels: (integer) Restrict the maximum depth of items in the menu, defaults to ``0``
 :renderHiddenInIndex: (boolean) Whether nodes with ``hiddenInIndex`` should be rendered (the current documentNode is always included), defaults to ``false``.
 :calculateItemStates: (boolean) activate the *expensive* calculation of item states defaults to ``false``